smucclaw/eu-ai-act/act.md

 ```{=html}
 <!-- -->
 ```
-(45) \'critical infrastructure\' means an asset, system or part thereof which is necessary for the delivery of a service that is essential for the maintenance of vital societal functions or economic activities within the meaning of Article 2(4) and (5) of Directive ...../..... on the resilience of critical entities;
+(45) 'critical infrastructure' means an asset, system or part thereof which is necessary for the delivery of a service that is essential for the maintenance of vital societal functions or economic activities within the meaning of Article 2(4) and (5) of Directive ...../..... on the resilience of critical entities;

-(46) \'personal data\' means data as defined in point (1) of Article 4 of Regulation (EU) 2016/679;
+(46) 'personal data' means data as defined in point (1) of Article 4 of Regulation (EU) 2016/679;

-(47) 'non-personal data' means data other than personal data as defined in point (1) of Article 4 of Regulation (EU) 2016/679.
+(47) 'non-personal data' means data other than personal data as defined in point (1) of

+Article 4 of Regulation (EU) 2016/679.

 (48) 'testing in real world conditions' means the temporary testing of an AI system for its intended purpose in real world conditions outside of a laboratory or otherwise simulated environment with a view to gathering reliable and robust data and to assessing and verifying the conformity of the AI system with the requirements of this Regulation; testing in real world conditions shall not be considered as placing the AI system on the market or putting it into service within the meaning of this Regulation, provided that all conditions under Article 53 or Article 54a are fulfilled;